jasonlue/jasonlue.github.io/_posts/2019-09-14-zeek-dict-measurement.md

 ### Overall application measurement

-The memory saving effect on the overall application depends on how much memory in the application is consumed by the dictionaries.
+The memory saving effect on the overall application depends on how much memory in the application is consumed by the original chained dictionaries.
+The overall memory savings is pretty straight-forrward to measure, just by -Q flag provided by zeek.

     ./zeek -Qr ../pcap/10K.pcap
     ./zeek -Qr ../pcap/100K.pcap